 3. Watch the big waves in Nazare

 Nazaré is that surf spot in Portugal.
 You know, the location of those famous images.
+Without a doubt, if you managed to time it divinely, watching the big wave surfing at Nazare is the best thing to do in Portugal.

 Due to the presence of the underwater Nazaré Canyon converging with the incoming ocean swell and local water current, Nazare experiences some of the biggest waves in the world.
 It is the largest underwater canyon in Europe, about 170 kilometres along the coast, reaching a depth of 5,000 metres.